-In order to do so, let’s talk about three different ways to incorporate it into your lesson planning and everyday awareness.
+In order to do so, let’s talk about 3 ways to incorporate it into your lesson planning and everyday awareness.

-In the comments section, please tell me what you know about this topic, what you’ve tried that worked, and anything that didn’t work, as well as any questions you have as we get started with this training.
+In the comments section, please tell me what you know about this topic.
+Also tell me what you’ve tried that worked and anything that didn’t work.
+Share any questions you have as we get started with this training.